Skip to main content Skip to secondary navigation

 STAGE 1: LEARNING AT STANFORD (AUGUST)

 Fellows will spend a week on campus studying with Dr. Ashby Monk and the team at the Stanford Long-Term Investing Research Initiative.
-The purpose of this week will be to learn about the world of long-term investors and prepare them for the year they will spend working at CalPERS.
-This stage will also establish SLTIF unique goals for the year.
+The purpose of this week will be to learn about the world of long-term investors and prepare them for the year they will spend working at CalPERS or another LTI.
+This stage will also establish SLTIF's unique goals for the year.

-Fellows will move to Sacramento, California and join a training program.
-They will then be placed on teams and rotations.
+Fellows will relocate to Sacramento, California, or other partner locations, and join a structured training program.
+They will then be placed on investment teams and rotational assignments.

 STAGE 3: STANFORD RETREAT (JANUARY)